kyma-project/busola/docs/install-kyma-dashboard-manually.md

 ## Install Kyma Dashboard on a Kyma cluster

 Kyma cluster comes with Istio already configured.
-All you need to do is to follow all steps from the Istio Ingress section, to have your Dashboard installed.
+All you need to do is to follow all steps from the Istio Ingress section to have your Dashboard installed.
 In the case of k3d, your domain must end with `.local.kyma.dev`.